Introduction

 Notice that Player 1 begins the game with a streak, by winning Wars and placing the Ace back as the top card of their deck.

-However, once Player 2 places their Ace down, Player 1 is forced to use the other cards won in the previous wars, as they were placed at the top of their deck in order to continue the use of the Ace.
+However, once Player 2 places their Ace down, Player 1 is forced to use the other cards won in the previous wars, as they were placed at the top of their deck to continue the use of the Ace.

 This means that if you constantly play an Ace, there is a chance you lose all of the cards won in previous wars.
 Sometimes the best option is placing it at the bottom, for a guaranteed Ace later in the game.